mansour91/platform/Sprint1_Day1.md

 This is the Brainstorming for the Functions needed in the Platform --> Issue #1 (https://github.com/ANTS-COIN/platform/issues/1)

-- Finacing and Bidding system.
+- Financing and Bidding system.

 - Selection of the best websites for API's integration : --> Issue #2 (https://github.com/ANTS-COIN/platform/issues/2)